AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Well, that's not right.

-If you restart the program and spam the jump key, you'll see that the robot can actually stay in frame if oyu jump fast enough.
+If you restart the program and spam the jump key, you'll see that the robot can actually stay in frame if you jump fast enough.
 Congratulations, we've just made flappy robot.
 Seeing as that's not the goal, let's take an inventory of the issues:
 - The robot never stops falling
 - The robot can jump in the air
 - The swadge just draws over the previous frame, resulting in a series of images instead of what you'd expect.